margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Flickering Lights ##
 The flickering lights shine brightly in the hearts of all the people like golden balls throughout the nation and the earth. <br>
-The flickering lights glow in the homes and office buildings united that windows provide and entrance to. <br>
+The flickering lights glow in the homes and office buildings united that windows provide glimpse of. <br>
 The flickering lights twinkle in the night sky that reach other galaxies. <br>
 The flickering lights mark the course in the middle of sea. <br>
 The flickering lights reflect through the water. <br>